 LGBT Youth Scotland have shared this wonderful video explaining their new ways of working through the pandemic.

 The video explains a few ways they’ve been working, including continuing online support for LGBT+ young people.

-As a result of their pride being cancelled this year, Fife Pride are hosting a digital pride on the fourth of July.
+As a result of their pride being cancelled this year, Fife Pride hosted a digital pride on the fourth of July 2020.